Kotlin/KEEP/proposals/statics.md

 ## Open issues

-This section lists of open issue in the design.
+This section lists open issues in the design and discusses alternatives for some of the design decisions.

 ### Static section vs static modifier